AlexCombas/eloquentJavascript/README.md

 # eloquentJavascript
-Practice from the book Elequent Javascript.
+Practice from the book Elequent Javascript by Marijn Haverbeke